lley154/littercoin/README.md

 ## The Application
 #### Application Design
-The following diagrams depicts the typical user journey for littercoin.
+The following diagram depicts the typical user journey for littercoin.

 ![Littercoin User Journey](/images/littercoin_user_journey.png)

-The high level design was used to create a model of the sequence of transactions, the state data and the inputs and outputs.
+The high level design was used to create a model of the sequence of transactions, the datum state data and the inputs and outputs.

 ![Littercoin High Level Design](/images/littercoin_design.png)